wandb/weave/docs/docs/guides/tracking/costs.md

     requests = 0

     client = weave.init(project_name)
+    # Fetch all the calls in the project
     calls = list(
         client.get_calls(filter={"trace_roots_only": True}, include_costs=True)
     )

     for call in calls:
+        # If the call has costs, we add them to the total cost
         if call.summary["weave"] is not None and call.summary["weave"].get("costs", None) is not None: for k, cost in call.summary["weave"]["costs"].items():
                 requests += cost["requests"]
                 total_cost += cost["prompt_tokens_total_cost"]
                 total_cost += cost["completion_tokens_total_cost"]

+    # We return the total cost, requests, and calls
     return {
         "total_cost": total_cost,
         "requests": requests,
         "calls": len(calls),
     }

+# Since we decorated our function with @weave.op(),
+# our totals are stored in weave for historic cost total calculations
 get_costs_for_project("my_custom_cost_model")
 ```